Trump’s ‘coup memo’ lawyer says FBI seized his phone outside restaurant

 About six federal investigators approached the right-wing lawyer in New Mexico when he was exiting a restaurant after dinner with his wife and a friend, according to the court filings, first reported by CNN.

-Agents were able to get access to Eastman’s email accounts on his iPhone 12 Pro, the filings said.
+Agents were able to get access to Mr Eastman’s email accounts on his iPhone 12 Pro, the filings said.

 Mr Eastman, a one-time professor of law at the small Chapman University in Orange County, California, is said to have been inextricably involved in Mr Trump’s efforts to hold on to victory, despite his loss to Joe Biden in the 2020 election.